explosion/spacy-course/chapters/en/slides/chapter4_02_training-loop.md

 Using the `add_label` method, we can add new string labels to the model.

-We can now call `nlp.begin_training` to initialize the model with random weights.
+We can now call `nlp.initialize` to initialize the model with random weights.

 To get better accuracy, we want to loop over the examples more than once and